 14.4 For Module Two of the EU SCCs the importer is: RealVNC whose details are set out in the agreement for Services.

 14.5 For Module Four of the EU SCCs the exporter is: Real VNC whose details are set out in the agreement for Services.

 14.6 For Module Four of the EU SCCs the importer is: the Customer

 14.7 Categories of data subjects: employees of the customer and employees of clients of the customer.

-14.8 Categories of personal data transferred: email address, computer name (hostname), team name, device name, screenshots taken during the connection (only if enabled), labels, IP address, Mac addresses, product usage data and chat transcripts.
+14.8 Categories of personal data transferred: first name, last name, User Principal Name (UPN) (only if SSO is in use), country, phone number (if provided), email address, computer name (hostname), team name, device name, screenshots taken during the connection (only if enabled), labels, IP address, Mac addresses, product usage data and chat transcripts.